holistudio/oscar_nom_win/DEVLOG.md

 Coincidentally Option B is sorta where I was headed already, but I wanted to use the pretrained GPT-2 and keep it frozen.

-Of course in my mind, there is an Option C: Keep going!
+Of course in my mind, there is an **Option C**: Keep going!
 Keep the batch size to 2, there are only 1000 or so training samples and 400 or so validation samples.

 My `unit_train.py` also works so I'm confident I can take a real movie script from the training script and give it to the `OscarNomTransformer` model in a training loop.
 Time to start training this thing!